-Since 2008 there have been a number of significant transportation improvements in Dover that have served to implement the Comprehensive Plan, as well as a number of studies which have been completed that have furthered the goals of the plan.
+Since 2008 there have been a number of significant transportation improvements in Dover that have served to implement the Comprehensive Plan.
+Likewise, a number of studies have been completed that have furthered the goals of the Plan.
 These accomplishments are summarized in the "Completed Projects" section below.